-If someone says “beauty is in the eye of the beholder,” it means that people may have differing opinions on what is beautiful.
-Indeed, what is pleasing to the eyes of one person might be ordinary or ugly to another; it’s subjective.
+The phrase beauty is in the eye of the beholder means that people can have differing opinions on what is beautiful.
+So what is pleasing to the eyes of one person might be ordinary or ugly to another.
+In other words, beauty can be subjective.

 Later, his brother came over to visit.
 After seeing the freshly painted house, his brother critiqued, “This shade of yellow is too light.
 It is unappealing.”
 However, Blake disagreed and said, “I guess beauty is in the eye of the beholder, because I think it looks great!”

 The Origin Of ‘Beauty Is In The Eye Of The Beholder’

 As the saying goes, beauty is in the eye of the beholder.
 Indeed, this phrase points out that beauty can be a subjective thing.
 For example, when it comes to things like the clothes we wear, the way we decorate our home, or even the kind of music we listen to, these can all differ from person to person based on their own personal tastes.

 However, there are some things that pretty much all people would find beautiful.
 For example, most people would agree that a waterfall is nice to look at.
 Seeing all of that water pouring off the side of a cliff and splashing into the depths below, now that is a sight to see!
 There are also sunsets, where warm colors fill the sky.
 What else is pleasing to the eye?
 How about a garden full of flowers, or a star-filled sky on a dark night?
 Yes, in the eye of the beholder, all of these things are beautiful!

-Anyways, let’s talk about the origin of this phrase.
-We’ll consider this question: How old is the current form of this expression?
-According to Wikipedia, it originated in a novel by Margaret Wolfe Hamilton called Molly Bawn, 1878.
-However, this is definitely not the case, as I was able to find older citations of it.
-For instance, it makes an appearance in The Garderners’ Monthly and Horticulturist, Volume 16, 1874:
+Anyway, let’s talk about the origin of this phrase.
+How old is the current form of this expression?
+According to Wikipedia, it originated in a novel by Margaret Wolfe Hamilton called Molly Bawn, from 1878.
+However, I was able to find older citations of it.
+For example, the phrase makes an appearance in The Garderners’ Monthly and Horticulturist, Volume 16, 1874:

 “It is an old axiom, and well said, that “beauty is in the eye of the beholder.”